 A company's corporate bylaws typically will start off with the most general information, such as the company's name, location, and the names of the directors and officers.
 There also will be a section on when and where shareholder meetings are held and perhaps a statement that the board may call meetings as needed.
 The bylaws also should address what constitutes a quorum for voting purposes and rules for proxies.

 Finally, the day-to-day duties and responsibilities of each officer (executives such as the CEO and CFO) must be spelled out in the bylaws.
 The exact contents of the bylaws will vary from one corporation to the next.

 No Government Filing

-While your new corporation's "articles of incorporation" must be filed with the Secretary of State office in your state (or similar business filing agency), corporate bylaws are not filed with any agency.
-They are kept as a key part of your corporation's business records, and may need to be disclosed to potential investors, creditors, and other entities with whom your corporation does business.
+While you must file articles of incorporation with either the secretary of state office in your state or a similar business filing agency, corporate bylaws are not filed with any agency.
+They are a key part of your corporation's business records.
+You may need to disclose them to potential investors, creditors, and other entities with whom your corporation does business.

 Get Legal Help Writing Your Corporation's Bylaws

 Writing your new corporation's bylaws is an important step on your organization's path to success.
-Make sure to do it right the first time.
+If you're going to issue stock, pay corporate taxes, or claim S corporation status, make sure to do it right the first time.
 To ensure that your new business covers all legal bases at all times during the incorporation process, you should consult with a small business attorney in your area today.